JeffDess/zmk-config/readme.md

 ## Layouts

-The layout is currently based on Canadian Multilingual Standard, but it can easily be adapted to other layout by copying [canadian-multilingual-standard.dtsi](layouts/canadian-multilingual-standard.dtsi) and changing the macros accordingly.
+The layout is currently based on [Canadian Multilingual Standard (CSA)](https://commons.wikimedia.org/wiki/File:KB_Canadian_Multilingual_Standard.svg), but it can easily be adapted to other layout by copying [canadian-multilingual-standard.dtsi](layouts/canadian-multilingual-standard.dtsi) and changing the macros accordingly.
+I've always used this layout, it's just more convenient for me to base my layout on it.
+This way I don't have to change whenever I switch keyboards.